portfolio-performance/portfolio-help/docs/en/reference/view/securities/context-menu.md

 ## Event

 An event is a kind of note that could be attached to a specific security on a particular date.
 They can be displayed on the historical price chart of that security.
-They are automatically inserted to mark occurences of stock split or dividend announcements, but can also be used for important stock news.
+They are automatically inserted to mark occurrences of stock split or dividend announcements, but can also be used for important stock news.

 Events are generated automatically upon a stock split operation or a dividend announcement.
 Additionally, you can create your own custom event notes via the context menu of a security (see Figure 1) or the context menu in the Events tab of the information pane.